 Submitted or in preparation

 Book chapter: ‘Writing home from China: Charles Allen’s transnational childhood’, in Paul Arthur (ed.), Migrant Lives: Australian Culture, Society and Identity, Anthem Press, forthcoming October 2017.

-Book chapter (with Tim Sherratt): ‘The people inside’, in Kevin Kee (ed.), Seeing the Past: Augmented Reality and Computer Vision in History (manuscript under consideration; invited contribution).
+Book chapter (with Tim Sherratt): ‘The people inside’, in Kevin Kee (ed.), Seeing the Past: Augmented Reality and Computer Vision in History (accepted, forthcoming 2018; invited contribution).

 Book chapter: ‘Example or exception?
 Ham Hop and the Poon Gooey case’, in Kate Bagnall and Julia Martínez (eds), Locating Chinese Women: Historical Mobility Between China and Australia (manuscript in preparation).